Loophonium

 The Loophonium is a brass instrument created by Fritz Spiegl.
 Designed in 1960, it is a cross between a euphonium and a toilet.
-The Loophonium has been named by some as "the most unusual musical instrument of all time".
-It currently resides in the Walker Art Gallery.
+It is in the Walker Art Gallery.

 Etymology

 The Loophonium is a portmanteau of loo, a British name for a toilet, and euphonium.
 The Loophonium's alternative name, the Harpic-cord (or Harpic-phone), is a play both on the harpsichord instrument and the Harpic brand of toilet cleaner.

 Origins

 The Loophonium was designed and fabricated by Fritz Spiegl in Liverpool in 1960.
 Spiegl was known for his musical jokes; he had previously composed music such as a Concerto for Two Tuning Forks and the Motor Horn Concerto.
 The instrument was made to use for concerts held by the Royal Liverpool Philharmonic on April Fools' Day at the Philharmonic Hall.
 Spiegl had been holding these concerts since 1952.
 During this time, Spiegl was the principal flautist of the orchestra (1948–1963).